 Dr. Boucher graduated with an MD-PhD from University of Toronto.
 He subspecialized in interventional radiology and worked at McGill as an Assistant Professor in the department of Radiology at McGill University, division of Interventional Radiology, and member of the McGill University Health Centre Radiology Associates group.

-He was awarded “Teacher of the Year” award in 2010 for his excellence and active involvement in course development.
+Dr. Boucher was awarded “Teacher of the Year” award in 2010 for his excellence and active involvement in course development.

-Dr. James (Jamie) Fraser
+Dr. Jamie Fraser

 Dr. Fraser is a Cardiac Radiologist and Professor of Radiology and Medicine at Dalhousie University.
 He is the former Resident Program Director and the co-Chair of the Cardiothoracic fellowship program at Dalhousie.

-Dr. Fraser was the Chair of the Nova Scotia Health Authority Central Zone Quality Committee, part of the editorial board of the journal Radiology, President of the Nova Scotia Association of Radiologists and Canadian Association of Radiologists, and was on the board of Chancellors of the American College of Radiology.
-He is the first “legacy” CAR president, following his father, David Fraser, and continues to serve on numerous CAR working groups.
+Dr. Fraser was the Chair of the Nova Scotia Health Authority Central Zone Quality Committee, part of the editorial board of the journal Radiology, President of the Nova Scotia Association of Radiologists and Canadian Association of Radiologists, and was on the Board of Chancellors of the American College of Radiology.
+He is the first “legacy” CAR president, following his father, Dr. David Fraser, and continues to serve on numerous CAR working groups.